 Be your own biggest advocate during STD testing so that you get the most comprehensive and accurate results.
 Ask your doctor what they’re testing you for and why.
 If you have a concern that they’re not addressing, tell them you want additional testing.
 And be specific.
 Especially whether your concern is a new infection or a pre-existing one.
 The only way you’re going to get clear answers is if you ask for them.

 As we mentioned before, you can assume your results are accurate and up-to-date as long as you haven’t engaged with any new partners and your partners haven’t engaged with anyone new before sleeping with you.
 If both of those are true, you most likely don’t have to worry about coming in for new STD testing.

 There are some exceptions to remember, though.
-For example, if you think you’ve come into contact with gonorrhea, get tested within 1 to 5 days.
-Similarly, if you think you’ve been exposed to chlamydia, visit an STD testing center between 2-6 days.
-With both chlamydia and gonorrhea, you should plan to get retested two weeks after your first test to be sure of your results.
+For example, if you think you’ve come into contact with gonorrhea, get testing within 1 to 5 days.
+Similarly, if you think you have a partner with chlamydia, visit an STD testing center between 2-6 days.
+With both chlamydia and gonorrhea, you should plan to get testing again in two weeks after your first test to be sure of your results.
 It can take up to two weeks after exposure for both to show up on an STD test.

 Then, there are some STDs (example HIV, Hepatitis C) where your initial tests may be negative but you are still required to have repeat testing done after a couple of months.
 Only when the second set of STD test results come back as being negative that it can be confidently determined that you are no longer at risk for that disease anymore.